The Key Signs of Hormone Imbalance

 Most people think of testosterone as a male hormone, but women’s bodies make it, too.
 If your testosterone levels are lower than usual, you might have less of an interest in sex than you usually do.

-In women progesterone is a precursor for testosterone in the body so having low levels of progesterone can be helped by supplementing this hormone.
+However, in women it is progesterone that is a precursor for testosterone so having low levels of progesterone can affect libido and sex drive so it can be helped by supplementing this hormone.

 12. Breast changes

 A drop in oestrogen can make your breast tissue less dense.
-And an increase in the hormone can thicken this tissue, even causing new lumps or cysts.
+And an increase in it can thicken this tissue, even causing new lumps or cysts.

 Always report any changes to your doctor, even if you don’t have any other symptoms that concern you.